YINI-lang/yini-parser-typescript/FEATURE-CHECKLIST.md

 YINI Parser – Feature Implementation Status
 ===========================================

 This table shows the implementation status of the YINI parser.
-Features are based on the YINI Specification v1.0.0 Beta 7 (with possible updates).
+Features are based on the YINI Specification v1.0.0 RC 3 (with possible updates).

 https://github.com/YINI-lang/YINI-spec